xs-es/ucc/docs/source/contributing.rst

     cd ucc
     poetry install

-For all of the following commands, either first run ``poetry shell`` to enable the poetry managed virtual environment, or prefix each command with ``poetry run``.
+For all of the following commands, we assume you either prefix each command with ``poetry run``, or you first active the `poetry managed virtual environment <https://python-poetry.org/docs/managing-environments/#activating-the-environment>`_ by running the output of ``poetry env activate`` in your shell.

+To run the unit tests, you can use the following command
 .. code:: bash

     pytest ucc